Uphill skiing? Isn’t that an oxymoron? Who skis up?

 Skiing is better than not skiing.
 I have the luxury of living in the Alps, and I’m in them nearly each day.
 In the winter months, if I relied on a partner every day just to get out, I would go running more and skiing less.
 Skimo allows me to go when I want.
 I just have to pick and choose where I can go alone.
 It might be a piste, it might be a long, safe valley, or it might be a peak if conditions are right.
 Skimo is freedom to ski how you like.

 The topic of, “why do you need to do things fast in the mountains?” often comes up.
 You don’t.
 But “fast” can be another word for feeling efficient, or even effortless.
 I think these are feelings many of us want.
 To flow through the landscape thanks to a skill set we develop is a special feeling of movement.
 Yes, it is a performance based idea, but maybe one that allows you to more fully experience what it is you’re doing because you have stripped away things that distract, and require your time.

-Ultimately, skimo is about going into the mountains with few expectations other than to move through them.
+Ultimately, skimo is about going into the mountains with the expectation to move through them, beautifully.